top of page

 Dayna Player Robinson

-ACL Rick Assessment & Prevention Warm-Up
+ACL Risk Assessment & Prevention Warm-Up

 ACL injuries are one of the most common—and devastating—injuries in female athletes, especially in soccer.
 The combination of cutting, pivoting, and landing movements puts the knee at risk if the body isn’t properly prepared.
 But here’s the good news: research-backed warm-up routines can significantly reduce injury risk, especially when done consistently.